eduardlio/learn-js-through-web/readme.md

 You know what your problem is, Barry?

-I gotta start thinking bee?
+I gotta start thinking BEE?

 How much longer will this go on?

-It's been three days!
+It's BEEn three days!
 Why aren't you working?